In these uncertain times the option to vote by post is even more important than normal.

-You can only cancel a postal vote by letting us know in writing.
-You can email and let us know your name, address and that you would like your postal vote to be cancelled.
+You can only cancel a postal vote by letting your council know in writing.

-If you are living overseas and the postal service is unreliable or post takes a long time to reach you, then we would recommend that you apply for a proxy vote instead.
+If you are living overseas and the postal service is unreliable or post takes a long time to reach you, then you can apply for a proxy vote instead.

 How to complete a postal vote